 Cattle Farming Facts and Statistics

 The world has 1.49 billion cattle being used to produce different commodities.
-From these cattle, the world takes 841.84 million tonnes of milk per year, and 71.61 million tonnes of beef.
+From these cattle, humans take 841.84 million tonnes of milk per year, and 71.61 million tonnes of beef.
 Beef, soy, and palm oil account for 60 percent of tropical deforestation.
 Soy production is not primarily driven by plant-based milk, but beef and dairy production, since soy forms a major component of cattle feed.

-When we look at land use, agriculture takes up more than half of the world’s land resources, and 77 percent of this land is not even being used to grow crops for human consumption, but the grazing and feed of farmed animals, including cattle.
+When we look at land use, agriculture takes up almost half of the world’s habitable land, and 77 percent of this land is not even being used to grow crops for human consumption, but the grazing and feed of farmed animals, including cattle.

 What You Can Do